MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Returns: a promise with an object with the newly created `conversationId`

 #### `startVideoMeeting()`
-Start a video meeting with.
+Start a video meeting with a meetingId.
 Not supported for guests.
 Meetings can only be joined by authenticated users from the same organization.

 `initialize()` must be called first.